 During the 2017-2018 academic year, there were 1,100 undergraduates at Carroll Montana with 1,065 being full-time and 35 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Carroll Montana, see our tuition and fees and room and board pages.

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Carroll Montana, approximately 60% of students took out student loans averaging $6,695 a year.
-That adds up to $26,780 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Carroll Montana, approximately 56% of students took out student loans averaging $6,809 a year.
+That adds up to $27,236 over four years for those students.